Hitham2496/Hitham2496.github.io/_pages/outreach.md

 horizontal: false
 ---

-I have accumulated much **supporting experience** throughout my time as a postgraduate researcher at Durham University, this includes commitment to **outreach** and **EDI** initiatives as well as **teaching** and **training** courses as well as experience **supervising** students.
+I have accumulated significant **supporting experience** throughout my time as a postgraduate researcher at Durham University, this includes commitment to **outreach** and **EDI** initiatives as well as **teaching** and **training** courses as well as experience **supervising** students.